keboola/connection-docs/extractors/other/aws-s3/index.md

 {: .image-popup}
 ![Screenshot - Save Settings](/extractors/other/aws-s3/ui6.png)

-The initial value in **Table Name** is derived from the configuration name.
+ - The initial value in **Table Name** is derived from the configuration table name.
 You can change it any time, but the bucket, where the table will be saved to, cannot be changed.

-**Incremental Load** will turn on incremental loading to Storage.
+ - **Incremental Load** will turn on incremental loading to Storage.
 Result of the incremental load depends on other settings (mainly **Primary Key**).

-**Delimiter** and **Enclosure** specify the CSV settings.
+ - **Delimiter** and **Enclosure** specify the CSV settings.

 ### Header & Primary Key